Fall Down. Get Back Up. Together: You’re Capable of More Than You Think

 He also turned MABA into a game with his 3-year-old daughter.
 “We play hide and seek.
 She has until I knock out 25 reps to find a hiding spot, then I go find her,” he says.
 “That’s usually good for 100 reps.
 It all adds up.”

-Goggins’s career as an endurance athlete marked a stunning transformation from early in his life, when his weight ballooned to 297 pounds.
+Goggins’ career as a Navy SEAL marked a stunning transformation from early in his life, when his weight ballooned to 297 pounds.
 As he says, he was not born an endurance athlete.
 He became one by working hard.

-In the same way, you’re not going to fall out of bed this morning with zero experience and do 325 burpees in one day like Leahy, or sell 10 houses, or woo a dozen clients, or whatever audacious goal you could reach but think you can’t.
-But if you do five burpees today and six tomorrow, or sell one house today and two tomorrow, or whatever, soon you’ll be doing more burpees, selling more houses, wooing more clients, than you ever thought possible.
+In the same way, you’re not going to fall out of bed this morning with zero experience and do 325 burpees in one day like Leahy, sell 10 houses, woo a dozen clients or whatever audacious goal you could reach but think you can’t.
+But if you do five burpees today and six tomorrow, or sell one house today and two tomorrow or whatever goal it is you’re trying to achieve, soon you’ll be doing more burpees, selling more houses or wooing more clients than you ever thought possible.

 And not too long from now, you’ll be howling in joy like Ward.